-Page 1.
-Introduction ar Introduction and summary 2. - or a potential offeror to disclose an obligation to offer a , or particular form, of consideration 5 3. acquisitions of interests in shares by a mandatory offeror e offer timetable 12 4.
+1. Introduction and summary 2.
+Requirement for a potential offeror to disclose an obligation to offer a minimum level, or particular form, of consideration 3.
+Restriction on acquisitions of interests in shares by a mandatory offeror at the end of the offer timetable 12 4.
 The "look-back period" for determining the price of a mandatory offer 5.
-The chain princ ciple 16 6.
-Restrictions following the lapsing of an offer or a statement of no intention to bid 7.
+The chain principle 16 6.
+Restrictions following the lapsing of an offer or a statement of no intention to bid 20 7.
 Minor issues 22 APPENDIX A Non-confidential respondents to PCP 2021/1 27 APPENDIX B Amendments to the Code 28